Directory Profile

 Lauren drafted several pieces of legislation that are now codified in the California Public Resources Code and Water Code, including the law that established the Administrative Hearings Office for California's statewide water enforcement agency.
 For the bills she drafted, she often served as the technical advisor supporting the legislative and lobbyist teams and negotiating amendments with interested parties.
 She has advised two foreign countries on water law issues, which included presenting legal frameworks that promote extreme conservation in conditions of water shortage.

 While Lauren represents many different industries, she has unique and extensive experience serving the agricultural industry.
-Many of her public agency clients provide irrigation water to some of the most productive farmland in the country.
-Lauren values the importance of local agriculture while also helping her clients respond and adjust to proposed and new legal requirements arising in response to changes in the climate and politics.
+Many of her public agency clients have provided irrigation water to some of the most productive farmland in the country.
+Lauren values the importance of local agriculture while also understanding the challenges of limited resources and a changing climate.

 Lauren graduated from the University of Arkansas's LL.M.
 Program in Agricultural and Food Law in 2014 and from the UCLA School of Law in 2013.
 She frequently speaks at conferences and guest lectures on water law topics.
 She published several law review articles on water law and serves on two boards of directors of nonprofits in California.